 Shortbread crusts are one my favorites simply because there’s little room for error.
 You just throw the butter and sugar in the stand mixer, beat it into oblivion and then add in almond extract and flour and gently mix until it’s combined.
 It’s pressed into a parchment-lined pan and popped into the oven while the other components are put together.

-So the chocolate filling is super simple.
-I wanted it be almost chocolate ganache-like, so really dense and rich.
+The chocolate filling is super simple.
+I wanted it be almost chocolate ganache-like, so it’s really dense and rich.
 Because the filling had to bake along with the pecan filling, I tried to mimic the texture of a traditional chocolate ganache with cream and semi-sweet chocolate and then add in a egg to bind everything together, which still retains that ooey gooey chocolate factor after baking.